How to Make Memory Palaces in Medical School

 Just like Bill Murray in Groundhog Day, at times medical students can feel like they are living the same day over and over again (especially now in the midst of coronavirus test cancellations).
 Between learning new content, spending long hours studying, and anxiously taking exams, many students feel stuck in a perpetual cycle of anxiety

-How to Best Use First Aid to Study for USMLE Step 1
+How to Best Use First Aid USMLE Step 1 to Study

 First Aid for USMLE Step 1 is arguably the most important study resource for the USMLE Step 1 exam (alongside your favorite qbank, of course!).
 Together, First Aid and a well established qbank like UWorld can help both struggling students pass Step 1, and high-achievers score 260+